xinmeng2015/chlorosome_phd_thesis/README.md

 ## files in chapter * are stored in chapter_* folders

 ## note for CTubeGen software in chapter_5 folder
-- A software I developed for generating arbitray chlorosomal tubes, CTubeGen_Feb2020.app, is included.
+- A software I developed for generating arbitray chlorosomal tubes, CTubeGen_Feb2020.app.

 - It is a dustributed package for macOS, with a graphic user interace.